Np1989490/NedaParsi/index.md

 ---
 + Two years of hands-on experience in CRM company
-+ I am working as Oracle Developer in  payesgharan Software company
++ I am working From 2020 until now as Oracle Developer in  payesgharan Software company